midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

    1. `SystemTransaction::DistributeReserve` to unlock the Night tokens on Midnight
    2. `SystemTransaction::DistributeNight` transaction(s) with the desired assignments

+The genesis block _must_ also carry the following text as an embedded remark:

+> The One remains, the many change and pass;
+> Heaven's light forever shines, Earth's shadows fly;
+> Life, like a dome of many-colour'd glass,
+> Stains the white radiance of Eternity,
+> Until Death tramples it to fragments.

 ### Generation and verification

 Operationally, the generation process requires all the mentioned Cardano contracts to be deployed,